dsmirnov88/Shelf-Space-Allocation/README.md

 3b.
 Visually inspect the result and apply manual changes, if required, by modifying the allocation object

-For any questions or bug reports please contact Dmitry Smirnov @ dmitry.smirnov@whu.edu.
+For any questions or bug reports please contact Dmitry Smirnov: dmitry.smirnov@whu.edu.